 "For as long as I can remember, I have had two loves in this life: science and people.
 I am constantly amazed by the power of the mind."

 - Kit Slocum

 We’re excited to announce that we awarded the inaugural recipients of two new Graduate Fellowships this year.
 We are grateful for the thoughtfulness of these donors and their commitment to supporting our students.
 Fellowship opportunities like these enable our students to take a break from teaching assistantships and pursue additional research and training opportunities to enhance their graduate studies.
-Read more about our new fellowship opportunities for graduate students.
+You can join others in supporting graduate fellowships: Click here to make an investment in our students.

 Barbara Sarason Endowed Fellowship for Graduate Students

 Emeritus Professor of Psychology Irwin Sarason established the Barbara Sarason Endowed Fellowship in honor of his late wife, Emeritus Research Professor Barbara Sarason who passed away in September 2017.
 Barbara’s research focused on interpersonal relationships and the social support they provide for people.
 As a leader in this area of study, Barbara wrote many articles and books, served as editor for several journals, and mentored many graduate and undergraduate students during her career.
 She received the Lifetime Contribution Award of the Washington State Psychological Association.
 Irwin hopes that this fund will help to support students who are “on the way up” as Barbara would have wanted.
 With this new fellowship, we are able to expand our graduate support opportunities to honor Barbara and her legacy of mentoring and training students.
 The UW Psychology Department thanks Irwin for this thoughtful gift and looks forward to awarding future Sarason Fellows in the years to come.